Chapter 1:

 Therefore, this Spring brought with it a new trimester, classes, faces, stories, and new ways to be auctioned.

-I climbed the stairs to the third-year floor, and my assigned Class 3-C was already loud.
-Not networking loud, the kind of noise that came from children practicing being adults.
-Teenage loud.
+I climbed to the third-year floor, where my assigned Class 3-C was already loud.
+It wasn’t networking loud, the kind of noise that came from children practicing being adults, but a teenage loud.
 Especially because of all the excitement around today.

 Many heads turned as I walked in.
-Not because I was important, but because of my appearance.
+My lack of importance was forgotten because of my appearance.

 “Rintarō-kun.”